denver

 Frisco is just over an hour from Denver and definitely worth an adventure to!

 • Hike!
 The Frisco area is absolutely gorgeous.
-We did a moderate 3.4 mile hike to a small lake that was right near downtown and had amazing views!
+I did a moderate 3.4 mile hike to a small lake that was right near downtown and had amazing views!

 Boulder is only about 30 minutes outside of Denver and well worth a visit!